philc/book-notes/a guide to the good life - irvine.md

       take it for granted.
 The antidote is negative visualization.
     * This adaptation has the power to extinguish our enjoyment of the world.
     * "Satisfaction treadmill"
-      * "There are doubtless many thing sin our life to which we have adapted, things that we once dreamed of having but that we now take for granted, including, perhaps, our spouse, our children, our house, our car, and our job."
+      * "There are doubtless many things in our life to which we have adapted, things that we once dreamed of having but that we now take for granted, including, perhaps, our spouse, our children, our house, our car, and our job."
     * "The easiest way for us to gain happiness is to learn how to want the things we already have."